pavanNPK/Angular-NGRX/README.md

 **NgRx** provides a single source of truth for your application's data using a central **Store**.
 All changes to this data flow in one direction, making state updates easy to track, debug, and reason about.

+NgRx is a state management library for Angular that uses the Redux pattern.
+It helps you manage application data in a centralized way using Actions, Reducers, Selectors, and Effects.
+Think of NgRx like a single “data brain” for your app — instead of having different components manage their own data, everything flows through the store, which is a global, reactive data container.
+When something happens (like clicking a button), you dispatch an Action (e.g., addEmployee).
+The Reducer takes this action and updates the store immutably.
+Your components then select the updated data from the store using Selectors.
+If data needs to be fetched from an API, you use Effects, which listen for specific actions and perform asynchronous work like HTTP calls.
+For example, if you want to add a new employee, you might dispatch addEmployeeAction({ data }), an Effect catches it and calls an API, and once it succeeds, it dispatches addEmployeeSuccessAction, which the Reducer uses to update the store with the new employee.
+The UI then automatically reflects this new data — no need to manage complex manual updates.
+NgRx keeps your logic organized, testable, and scalable, especially in large apps.

 ---

 ## 🚩 Key Features and Examples